Skip to main content

 3. Nissan Rogue

 The Nissan Rogue is a midsize SUV with AWD capability.
-The 2022 version isn’t on the market yet, but the 2021 version is still available at an appealing price of just $26,050.
+The 2022 version isn’t on the market yet, but the 2021 version is still available at an appealing price.
 When the 2022 version is released, drivers will be able to take advantage of a new engine and transmission.

 The Rogue has impressive fuel economy, with its 181 hp engine providing up to 35 mpg on highways and 27 mpg in cities.
 Nissan Safety Shield 360 is offered as standard on all versions.
 The generous cargo space makes the Rogue a practical option for shopping or family holidays, and the high-tech displays provide easy access to entertainment, navigation assistance and other important information at a glance.